EnCurryAge/SOAS-main/README.md

 ### Hyper-parameters
 The settings of **SOAS** are determined in the parameter **args** in **config_for_all.py**.
 Here, we mainly introduce the important hyper-parameters.
-- model: the root of victim model.
+- `model`: the root of victim model.
 Default:"gpt-j-6b".
-- prefix_root: the root of ground-truth prefixes.
+- `prefix_root`: the root of ground-truth prefixes.
 Default: 50.
-- suffix_root: the root of ground-truth suffixes.
+- `suffix_root`: the root of ground-truth suffixes.
 Default: 50.
-- chunk: the number of samples for evaluation.
+- `chunk`: the number of samples for evaluation.
 Default: 1500.
-- prefix_root: the tested token length of ground-truth prefixes.
+- `prefix_root`: the tested token length of ground-truth prefixes.
 Default: 50.
-- suffix_root: the tested token length of ground-truth suffixes.
+- `suffix_root`: the tested token length of ground-truth suffixes.
 Default: 50.
-- steering strength: the coefficient to control the intensity of SOAS.
+- `steering strength`: the coefficient to control the intensity of SOAS.
 Default: 10.0.
-- bs: the batch size for all experiments.
+- `bs`: the batch size for all experiments.
 Default: 8.

 ### Run
 You could run `main.py` in your python IDE directly.